manoaconnecttb/manoaconnecttb.github.io/index.md

 ## **User Guide**
+- Users can sign up and create an account with the signup page
-- Users can currently log into their account through the above sign in page or sign up with the signup page
+- If they have an account, users can log into their account with the sign in page
-- Clubs can post through the home page and explore page
-- Users can view all clubs and posts on the explore page
+- Users can view all clubs and posts on either explore page
+- Users can send feedback to the site admins
-- Users can see the posts of clubs they follow on the home page
+- Clubs can create new posts through the home page and explore page
-- Users can view the clubs they follow through the following page
+- Club leaders can create new clubs through the explore clubs page

 ## **Developer Guide**
 Clone the Repo